-Guidelines on the use of High Alert Medications 3.13
+5.13 Guidelines on the use of High Alert Medications.

-3.13.1 Staff should be aware that:
+5.13.1 Staff should be aware that:

 - High Alert Medications hold a heightened risk of causing harm when they are used in error.
 Although mistakes may or may not be more common with these medications, the consequences of error are clearly more devastating to individuals.
-(HIQA Medicines Management Guidance, October 2015) Therefore, it is important that high alert medications are closely monitored and necessary precautions taken when prescribing, ordering, dispensing, storing, administering or disposing of these medications. - Individuals in receipt of high alert medications have particular health issues which are being managed and treated.
-Examples of High-Alert Medicines currently used in KARE services are Insulin and Warfarin.
+(HIQA Medicines Management Guidance, October 2015) Therefore, it is important that high alert medications are closely monitored, and necessary precautions taken when prescribing, ordering, dispensing, storing, administering, or disposing of these medications. - Individuals in receipt of high alert medications have particular health issues which are being managed and treated.
+Examples of High-Alert Medicines currently used in Kare services are Insulin and Warfarin.
+3.13.2 The nurse in the area will ensure that there is a specific plan in place which details how staff should support the individual to manage their condition and how respond in an emergency situation e.g. a Diabetes Management Plan or Warfarin Management Plan.